designerbrett/trestles-hugo/site/content/post/why-is-america-the-unhealthiest-out-of-17-developed-nations.md

 ---
 title: Why is America the unhealthiest out of 17 developed nations?
 date: 2014-03-04T07:01:00.000Z
-tags: >-
-  List [ "america Unhealthiest" "chiropractor san clemente" "USA death statistics" "San Clemente Chiropractic" "USA maternal complication statistics" "chiropractor 92672" "Fast Food dead end" "chiropractor 92673" "Healthy People 2020" "orange county chiropractor" ]
+tags: ["america Unhealthiest" "chiropractor san clemente" "USA death statistics" "San Clemente Chiropractic" "USA maternal complication statistics" "chiropractor 92672" "Fast Food dead end" "chiropractor 92673" "Healthy People 2020" "orange county chiropractor"]
 description: >-
   In a report released just over a year ago, the United States was ranked lowest amongst its peer nations with regard to overall health of the population.
 To